 By Flynn’s later admission, this wasn’t true.
 But lying to the media isn’t a crime per se.

 Still, the FBI added his denials to the Logan Act narrative.

 According to the Mueller report, the Russia investigation team “believed that Flynn’s calls with Kislyak and subsequent denials about discussing sanctions raised potential Logan Act issues and were relevant to the FBI’s broader Russia investigation.”

 The same narrative was at the time pushed by unnamed sources leaking to the media.

-Over the next two weeks, then-FBI Deputy Director Andrew McCabe held many meetings with Peter Strzok, then-deputy associate director for counterintelligence operations, discussing whether to interview Flynn and how to go about it, Powell said.
+Over the next two weeks, then-FBI Deputy Director Andrew McCabe held many meetings with Peter Strzok, then-deputy assistant director for counterintelligence operations, discussing whether to interview Flynn and how to go about it, Powell said.

 The deliberations culminated in a Jan.
 23, 2017, meeting of top FBI officials.